Explore printing, table relations and composition, roles and rights management, triggers, and connecting to Integromat

 Let’s demonstrate this process by creating a new role for a new user and then applying rights to that role.

-First, invite the new user by selecting Invite from the Database screen.
+- 1.First, invite the new user by selecting Invite from the Database screen.

-Select Create new role.
+- 2.Select Create new role.

-- 3.In the Role name field, enter a name for the new role — in this example, we’re using “QA Analyst.”
+- 3.In the Role name field, enter a name for the new role.
+In this example, we use “QA Analyst.”

-From the Team Workspace screen, select a database.
+- 1.From the Workspace screen, select a database.
 The Tables screen appears.